 It is Spring and beautiful weather surrounds us.
 What better way to welcome Spring than with some delicious pancetta-wrapped asparagus with hollandaise sauce!
 So good and such a great side!

 This recipe has been on my mind for quite some time.
 Debating back and forth if I should use bacon or pancetta?
 Keep it simple and just do salt and pepper?
 Well, I decided on pancetta.
-Mainly because I did not want the added smokieness to overpower anything.
-I went for herbs de provonce because I love the blend of herbs that add an amazing aroma.
+Mainly because I did not want the added smokiness to overpower anything.
+I went for herbs de Provence because I love the blend of herbs that add an amazing aroma.
 The lavender adds a nice mild floral note that pairs wonderfully.

-In order to keep the yolks tempered, I kept the pot with hot water on the stove and alternated the bowl between pot and towel.
+In order to keep the yolks tempered, I kept the pot with hot water on the stove and alternated the bowl between the pot and the towel.
 If I felt the yolk mixture was getting too cold, I did a few whisks of the pot over the water while drizzling in the butter and then returned it to the towel.
 Season at the end with a little bit of creole seasoning and hot sauce, and there you go!

-Pancetta Wrapped Asparagus
+Recipe: Pancetta Wrapped Asparagus & Hollandaise

 - 2 teaspoons herbs de Provence